tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-5.md

 ```

 ## III. <a id="section3"></a>Function *Expressions*
-In JavaScript functions are *first-class* values - they are objects actually.
+In JavaScript functions are *first-class* values - they are *callable* objects.
 This means that like any other JavaScript type (e.g. numbers or strings) they can be referenced by a variable, passed as an argument to a function, and returned as a value by a function.

 ### functions-2.html